markqvist/Reticulum/docs/source/hardware.rst

 ^^^^^^^^^^^^^^^^^^^^
 When the devices have been installed and provisioned, you can use them with Reticulum by adding the :ref:`relevant interface section<interfaces-rnode>` to the configuration file of Reticulum.
-For v1.x firmwares, you will have to specify all interface parameters, such as serial port and on-air parameters.
-For v2.x firmwares, you just need to specify the Connection ID of the RNode, and Reticulum will automatically locate and connect to the RNode, using the parameters stored in the RNode itself.
+In the configuraion you can specify all interface parameters, such as serial port and on-air parameters.

 WiFi-based Hardware